Morgan-Sell/weather-api/README.md

 - **Environment Variables:** Missing environment variables will prevent the application from running.
 Ensure they are correctly defined in your `.env` file.

 - **Redis Issues:** Redis will automatically start when `run.sh run-app`.
-If Redis is not properly terminated, the Redis server may enter a "stopped" or "zombie" stated preventing the application from properly functioning.
-If this occurs follow the following steps:
+If Redis is not properly terminated, the Redis process may enter a "stopped" or "zombie" state preventing the application from properly functioning.
+If this occurs follow these steps:

 1. Check if Redis is already running on your system.